‘The Young And The Restless’ Spoilers: Details Emerge About Neil’s Death

 There are new details for The Young and the Restless spoilers for next week when Genoa City learns of the shocking death of Neil Winters.

 Citizens of the city will say their goodbyes to the Winters patriarch.
 Devon (Bryton James) and Lily (Christel Khalil) are blindsided by their father’s death.
 Lily returns from prison, and Devon opens his new restaurant, Society, just days before the devastating news.
-The Inqusitr reported that Neil’s son Moses, portrayed by Dax Randall, will also return to pay his respects along with his mother, Sofia Dupre Winters (Julia Pace Mitchell).
-A prior love interest of the businessman, Leslie Michaelson (Angell Conwell) also attends his memorial.
+The Inquisitr reported that Neil’s son Moses, portrayed by Dax Randall, will also return to pay his respects along with his mother, Sofia Dupre Winters (Julia Pace Mitchell).
+A prior love interest of the businessman, Leslie Michaelson (Angell Conwell), also attends his memorial.

-In addition to Neil’s family, his friends like Nikki (Melody Thomas Scott), who shared a special relationship with Neil as they often fought their addictions together, will be hard hit by having to say goodbye to him.
+In addition to Neil’s family, his friends such as Nikki (Melody Thomas Scott), who shared a special relationship with Neil as they often fought their addictions together, will be hard hit by having to say goodbye to him.

 On Friday, April 26, Y&R viewers can also tune into a special episode of The Talk on CBS Daytime.
 Shemar Moore, Victoria Rowell (Dru Winters), Christel Khalil, and Bryton James will appear to discuss St. John’s portrayal of the role he originated on the show in 1991.
 This tribute episode of the talk show will also include clips of the actor’s early days as Neil Winters.